ritwikraj16/ai-mcp/rag-and-text2sql-maharishi/README.md

 #### Qdrant

-We will be running Qdrant locally in memory so no need for separate setup.
+We will be running Qdrant locally in memory using LlamaIndex so no need for separate setup.

 #### Run App